luphord/imgwrench/docs/usage.rst

     Stack images vertically, empty space in the middle.

     Options:
-    -w, --width INTEGER   width of the stacked image -s, --height INTEGER  height of the stacked image --help                Show this message and exit.
+    -w, --width INTEGER   width of the stacked image  [default: 2048] -s, --height INTEGER  height of the stacked image  [default: 3072] --help                Show this message and exit.